-Hummus was adopted by the Jews from Arab food culture and has become a mainstay in the Israeli diet.
-Fresh hummus is served in almost every Israeli restaurant.
-It’s eaten as both an appetizer and a main course, usually served with hot baked pita bread and a bowl of olives.
-It’s often paired with fresh fried falafel.
-I love hummus because it’s tasty, filling, and heart-healthy.
-It’s vegetarian and pareve, which means it can be served alongside a kosher meat meat.
-Twenty years ago, hummus was relegated to the health food stores, an oft-overlooked exotic Middle Eastern side dish with a niche audience.
-The dish has quickly gained popularity in the U.S. and can now be found at most major grocery stores.
-It’s nutritious and gluten-free… and if you make it yourself, it’s affordable too!
+Hummus is very nutritious… and if you make it yourself, it’s affordable too.
 You can make about three times the amount of hummus for the price of one store-bought tub, and it tastes so much better made fresh.
-As long as you have a food processor, nothing could be simpler.
+As long as you have a food processor, nothing could be easier.
 Of course, you could mash it the old fashioned way with a mortar and pestle, but it will take some serious elbow grease.
-I highly recommend the processor if you have access to one. 😉
+I highly recommend the processor if you have access to one.

-This hummus will taste best when made with cooked chickpeas instead of canned.
-To learn how to prep the chickpeas, check out this post: How to Soak and Cook Chickpeas.
+Hummus tastes best when made with cooked chickpeas instead of canned.
+To learn how to prepare the chickpeas, check out this post: opens in a new windowHow to Soak and Cook Chickpeas.